usaid-cs/yesterday-i-learned/cooking.md

 - Press on sausages to make them cook faster.
 - Cook long pasta (like spaghetti) in olive oil or light cream-based sauces, tube-like ones in meat sauces, and spiral ones in some light textured sauces, like [pesto](http://www.taste.com.au/recipes/pesto-sauce/5df0b426-e19b-463d-bab5-0bc165c502c1).
 - Fettuccine is known as ["Tagliatelle"](https://www.popsugar.com/food/Difference-Between-Fettuccine-Tagliatelle-41945041) in Northern Italy, where it can be wider (or thinner, but on average there's no difference).
+- Poor man's [Laksa](http://en.wikipedia.org/wiki/Laksa) can be imitated with [coconut whatever](http://en.wikipedia.org/wiki/Kerisik), curry, beef broth, chili oil, and cheese.
+A slightly less poor man can add fishballs instead of fish cake, and pho instead of spaghetti.
+The working man may even buy bean sprouts for the occasion, and use actual tofu puff instead of pretending tofu is okay.
+- Halibut is delicious if lightly fried.
+- Only stew meat with fat.
+Don't stew lean meat.
+- The single-bone part of the chicken wing is called the [drumette](http://www.thekitchn.com/the-small-but-mighty-chicken-wing-223119) (i.e. mini drumsticks).
+- Restaurants don't have secret non stick pans.
+They just spray concentrated pan coating (and lots of it) every so often.
+- In the case of authentic [过桥米线](https://en.wikipedia.org/wiki/Crossing_the_bridge_noodles), the tiny quail eggs _must_ be raw, and the number must be either 1 or 2.
+The meat _must_ be thinly-sliced pork, but there must also be ham, and it must be 金华火腿, not any other of ham.
+Along with the soup must come tofu skin, fish flakes, and _never_ seafood.
+The noodles should be served cold but the soup (chicken soup, covered with a layer of oil) served boiling hot, with the mixture being warm.
+Diners _must_ place ingredients into the bowl in the order from raw to cooked: meat first, then quail eggs, and then vegetables.
+They _must_ then "用筷子挑入米线，完成“过桥”的动作。"
+- Coriander _is_ [cilantro](https://en.wikipedia.org/wiki/Coriander), and is a leafy herb that [Mexicans poop on](https://www.reddit.com/r/explainlikeimfive/comments/4a05qr/eli5_since_norovirus_is_not_a_foodborne_illness/d0wagc9).
+- Local Yunnan food called "乳扇" is made by mixing milk with fermenting papaya juice, wrapping the elastic product around two pieces of bamboo, and then deep-frying the dried cheese.
+- Tempura shrimp are stretched out by [cutting muscles on the underside](https://www.quora.com/Why-is-tempura-shrimp-longer-than-other-shrimps?share=1) to allow them to lie flat.